DAThakur/Excel_Projects/README.md

 ### Project 3: Project Priority Matrix

 **Description:**
 This project helps manage and prioritize projects using a matrix parameter.
-The matrix is designed to evaluate projects based on their priority, value, and feasibility, allowing for informed decision-making on project selection and execution.
+The matrix is designed to evaluate projects based on their priority, value and feasibility, allowing for informed decision-making on project selection and execution.

 **Features:**
 - **Bubble Chart Visualization:** Utilized a bubble chart to visually represent project priorities, helping to quickly identify high-value, high-priority projects.
-- **Matrix Parameters:** Projects are assessed based on criteria such as urgency, impact, feasibility, and resource availability.
+- **Matrix Parameters:** Projects are assessed based on criteria such as urgency, impact, feasibility and resource availability.
 - **Decision-Making Tool:** The matrix serves as a strategic tool for project managers to allocate resources efficiently and focus on projects that align with business goals.
 - **Tools:** Excel